 NOTE: This tool does not replace your antimalware product.
 For real-time protection with automatic updates, use Windows Security on Windows 10 and Windows 8 (formerly called Windows Defender)

-NOTE: If you are still using Windows 7, you should change to Windows 10 or another operating system immediately.
-Windows 7 is no longer supported with any security updates.
+NOTE: If you are still using Windows 7, you should change to Windows 10 or another operating system.
+Windows 7 is no longer supported by security updates.
 Official support for Windows 7 ended on January 14, 2020.

-If you're curious about my comment about the Microsoft Safety Scanner download page design change over the past year, here is how it used to look when I first made this page in 2017.
+If you’re curious about my comment about the Microsoft Safety Scanner download page design change over the past year, here is how it used to look.

 Do I have a 32-bit or 64-bit version of Windows?